-Part-time Faculty, 2008 - 2012.
+Part-time Faculty; 2008 - 2012.
 Teaching an advanced psychometrics seminar covering IRT and applied topics in educational measurement, assessment, and psychometrics to doctoral students through the Educational Research, Measurement, and Evaluation (ERME) program in the Lynch School of Education at Boston College.

-Massachusetts Department of Education.
-Malden, MA2
+Massachusetts Department of Education, Malden, MA:

 Principal Psychometrician.
 July 1999 - October 2002.
 Served as principal psychometrician and member of the management team for the Massachusetts Comprehensive Assessment System.
 Responsibilities included management of the administration, analysis, and reporting for the state's MCAS tests including oversight of technical components such as scaling, standard setting, and equating.
-Responsibilities also included participation in the overall management of the state's standards-based graduation requirement.
+Responsibilities also included participation in the overall management of the state's assessment program including the design and implementation of the state's standards-based graduation requirement.